solana-developers/solana-cookbook/docs/th/guides/data-migration.md

       content: คู่มือ Solana | Program Accounts Data Migration
   - - meta
     - name: description
       content: Fundamentally to version data in support of migration means to create a unique reference for a collection of data.
-This reference can take the form of a query, an ID, or also commonly a datetime identifier.
-Learn about Serialization and more Ingredients for your dish at The Solana cookbook.
+This reference สามารถ take the form of a query, an ID, or also commonly a datetime identifier.
+Learn about Serialization and more Ingredients for your dish ได้ที่คู่มือ Solana.
   - - meta
     - name: og:description
       content: Fundamentally to version data in support of migration means to create a unique reference for a collection of data.
-This reference can take the form of a query, an ID, or also commonly a datetime identifier.
-Learn about Serialization and more Ingredients for your dish at The Solana cookbook.
+This reference สามารถ take the form of a query, an ID, or also commonly a datetime identifier.
+Learn about Serialization and more Ingredients for your dish ได้ที่คู่มือ Solana.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png